Effective estimate and Central Limit Theorem for Diophantine approximation on spheres: CLT for counting Diophantine approximations on spheres

-\paragraph{\textbf{Averages for the Siegel transform of a smooth approximation}} Further, we observe that the averages $\mathsf{F}_{N,M}$ has the same convergence in distribution if the characteristic function $\chi$ is replaced by the smooth approximation $f_\varepsilon$ introduced earlier.
+Further, we observe that the averages $\mathsf{F}_{N,M}$ have the same convergence in distribution if the characteristic function $\chi$ is replaced by the smooth approximation $f_\varepsilon$ introduced earlier.
 Indeed, if we consider the averages

-with the parameter $\varepsilon = \varepsilon(N)$, $\varepsilon(N) \xrightarrow{N \to \infty} 0 $ to be specified later, then Proposition \ref{smooth approximation} implies
+with the parameter $\varepsilon = \varepsilon(N)$, $\varepsilon(N) \xrightarrow{N \to \infty} 0 $ to be specified later, then, Proposition \ref{smooth approximation} implies

 We will choose $\varepsilon$ and $M$ such that

 which yields